mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

 JSONP for handling cross origin requests.
 The canonical way of doing this is to implement the CORS protocol.
 The `jsTangORB` API has been designed to use callback functions for asynchronous code.
-This may lead to writing unmaintainable and unreadable code.
-A solution is to use standard *Promise* API, or a polyfill library when older browsers have to be supported.
+This may lead to writing unmaintainable and unreadable code [@kambona2013].
+A solution for the *callback hell* problem is to use standard *Promise* API, or a polyfill library when older browsers have to be supported.
 **All these factors make `jsTangoORB` and `mTangoUI` unsuitable for building lightweight, modern, standards-driven user interfaces in a web browser**.

 Due to the incorporation of an unpopular, third party frontend framework and CLI tools, mTango has a steep learning curve that may slow developers down.
 It is hard to spin up a simple application if the user is not familiar with JavascriptMVC.

 ## Summary